mehee/autoencoder_to_classifier/README.md

     1. Finetune combined models.
 1. Create reconstructed images with finetuned autoencoder and plot histogram to compare different autoencoders

+All code was created using Google Colabs with Python 3 and Tensorflow 2.0

 Weights for the models can be found here: https://drive.google.com/drive/folders/1rIyXKn9We3dr8zgq3lAWeuBVsfcfTBgf